IPVS-AS/MBP/resources/operators/extraction/bosch-xdk_mqtt-gateway/README.md

 The following files are provided in this folder:

-- `XDK-device-extractor`: This file contains the `XDK-device-extractor` project, which must be imported into the XDK Workbench.
+- `XDK-device-extractor`: This folder contains the `XDK-device-extractor` project, which must be imported into the XDK Workbench.

 - `bosch-xdk_mqtt-gateway.py`: This file contains a MQTT client, that receives sensor data from XDK devices, and furthermore, transform and forward these data to a configured topic on the MBP message broker.
 This operator file should be deployed on a device running a MQTT broker, since it subscribes to `localhost` to receive a json string containing all the sensor values of the XDK device.